NickSanft/SpaceKingsDiscordBot/README.md

 # SpaceKingsDiscordBot
-A simple card-drawing bot for the Space Kings RPG (https://supertry.itch.io/spacekings).
+A simple card-drawing and dice bot for the Space Kings RPG (https://supertry.itch.io/spacekings).
 Decks of cards are unique for each player.

 ### Things you probably need:
  - **Git** - You can pick it up [here](https://git-scm.com/download/) if you don't have it.
 You need it to clone the repo.